 Unparalleled in its success and considered the dominant athletic program nationally, Stanford promotes excellence in both academics and athletics.
 Consider the following:

 - Stanford has captured 20 consecutive Directors' Cup titles (1995–2014), an award that honors the nation's top overall Division I athletic program.

 - 300 athletic scholarships are awarded each year.

 - Stanford sent more athletes to the Beijing Olympics than any other college in the U.S, winning 25 Olympic medals.
 If Stanford were a country, it would have ranked #11—tying with Japan in total Olympic medals.

 - In 2012, Heisman Trophy finalist Andrew Luck was the NFL first draft pick for the Indianapolis Colts.
-Stanford's Nneka Ogwumike was selected as the first overall pick of the 2012 WNBA Draft by the Los Angeles Sparks.
+Stanford's Chiney Ogwumike was selected as the first overall pick of the 2014 WNBA Draft by the Connecticut Sun.

 Palo Alto is a glorious college sports town, and Stanford maintains 1 million gross feet of indoor facilities and 94 acres of outdoor fields, including the:

 - 7,200-seat Maples Pavilion

 - 2,500-seat, four-pool Avery Aquatic Complex

 July 22, 2014 9:07 AM